 - Since we are on the discussion of names, Sur Oueste is perfectly acceptable for Texas, but Oklahoma and Louisiana seem out of the southwestern region and Nebraska is not even worth trying to explain.
 That being said, I have no clue what you would call it unless it was going to be the “Poehler Especial.”

-- While the name might be a bit odd, I think the regional concept done by My Father and Tatuaje this year has been one of the smartest things in the business, particularly in regards to the latter’s decision to release prerelease versions of the Fausto FT114 and La Casita Criolla HCR as regional editions.
+- While the name might be a bit odd, I think the regional concept done by My Father and Tatuaje this year has been one of the smartest things in the business, particularly in regard to the latter’s decision to release prerelease versions of the Fausto FT114 and La Casita Criolla HCR as regional editions.

 - For those wondering, the wrapper color on the Coronas was just not the same as the other two sizes, things like this happen.